fgrutsch/kotlin-compose-for-web/README.md

 A new browser window will open with the application running on `http://localhost:3000`.

+## Credits

+Some parts of the code are inspired by projects from [Lovely Systems](https://github.com/lovelysystems), go check them out!

 ## License

 This code is licensed under the [Apache 2.0 License](./LICENSE).